-There is a Greek village in Mani, on the Peloponnesian peninsula, called Neochori where all the residents boast that they are true descendants of the Spartans.
+There is a Greek village in Mani, on the Peloponnesian peninsula, called Neochori where residents boast that they are true descendants of the Spartans.

 While Maniots claim their ancestors were natives to the southeastern part of Peloponnese even before Sparta became a famed city-state, the ties between Sparta and Mani have been continuous since historical antiquity.

-Ancient Maniots were both slaves and landowners who paid 50 percent of their agricultural products as a tithe, or tax, to Sparta.
-In the wealthier areas of outer and lower Mani, the landowners had helots (slaves) as well.
+Ancient Maniots were both slaves and landowners who paid fifty percent of their agricultural products as a tithe, or tax, to Sparta.
+In the wealthier areas of outer and lower Mani, the landowners had helots (slaves), as well.

-In an earlier BBC report in the Neochori village of Mani, former coffee shop owner Giorgos Oikonomeas — who never left his birthplace — claimed that the villagers are true descendants of the brave Spartans.
+In an earlier BBC report in the Neochori village of Mani, former coffee shop owner Giorgos Oikonomeas—who never left his birthplace—claimed that the villagers were true descendants of the brave Spartans.

 “If you want to get a taste of what life would have been like in Ancient Sparta, look no further,” he told the reporter.
 “We are as Spartan as can be.”

-To further prove his point, the 86-year-old Maniot, whose physique still suggests that he could jump onto the battlefield at any moment, served the reporter a lalangi, a crispy strip of dough deep-fried in olive oil.
+To further drive the point home, the 86-year-old Maniot, whose physique still suggests that he could jump onto the battlefield at any moment, served the reporter a lalangi, a crispy strip of dough deep-fried in olive oil.

-Oikonomeas explained that the lalangi is named after Lelegas, the first king of Sparta, who asked that lalangi should be prepared for his army, then became a staple for all Spartans.
+Oikonomeas explained that the lalangi is named after Lelegas, the first king of Sparta, who asked that lalangi be made for his army; it then became a staple for all Spartans.

 “Maniots are descendants of the ancient Spartans,” Oikonomeas said flatly, recalling his mother feeding him boiled eggs to make him strong to continue the family tradition.